5stackgg/kustomize-app-config/README.md

 Currently only linux x86_64 systems are supported.

+## Installing

 Running `./install.sh` should walk you through the process of setting up the 5stack panel.

+## Updating

+If there is an update to the config you will want to run `./update.sh`

+## using a speific kubeconig

+add the kubeconfig flag : examle `/update.sh --kubeconfig ~/.kube/5stackgg`

 ## Using Reverse Proxy

+If you wish to use a reverse proxy you will want to add the `--reverse-proxy` flag to the update sript after doing the base install.

 ### Tailscale ACL